Guide for Authors

-(13) The article publication is announced to the authors with an email containing .pdf file of the article.
-The copyrights of the published article are journal’s property.
+(13) The article publication is announced to the authors with an email containing a .pdf file of the article.
+The copyrights of the published article are property of this journal.
 The final .pdf file sent to the author should not be freely distributed; the latter includes academic and social networking sites (e.g. ResearchGate.net and Academia.edu).

 (14) The authors reserve their right to share the manuscript in such academic and social networking sites in the form it was originally submitted to the journal.
 After publication, the author should additionally state in a note the volume and journal issue.

-(15) By sending text and/or illustration to the editorial office, the author agrees to submit the rights for their announcement, publication and dissemination for the popularization of the editions of the Publisher – Az-buki National Publishing House.
+(15) By sending their text and/or illustrations to the journal the author agrees to give all rights for future announcements, publications and distribution to Az-buki Publishing House.

 The author agrees to give Az-buki Publishing House the exclusive rights to use any text and/or illustration published in the journal for the duration of three years, regardless of the territory on which the publisher has the right to use the text in accordance with Bulgarian Copyrights law.